 This South Indian beans poriyal is best to serve as a side dish.
 Because of its subtle taste, it tastes great when served with Sambar and rasam.

 South Indian meals, consist of rice, and multiple side dishes.
 This poriyal is one of the side dishes to serve with other food like varuval, kootu, pachadi, etc.

-It is a feast menu if we have this beans poriyal as the side dish along with another fry, and a curry.
+It is a feast menu if we have these beans poriyal as the side dish, a curry, and another fry.

 Green Bean Stir Fry-Beans Poriyal Recipe